nuxt-community/google-optimize-module/README.md

 export default {
   methods: {
     foo() {
-      // You can use this.$experiment here
+      // You can use this.$exp here
     }
   }
 }